Nexgen Packaging appoints Jim Welch as CEO

 "Jim's unique skill set is exactly what Nexgen needs.
 His experience in software solutions and data analytics for the retail industry is helping Nexgen further differentiate from our competitors," said Kent Pellegrini, Co-Founder.
 "Jim's inclusive leadership style attracts top talent from inside and outside our industry as we continue to grow our global manufacturing footprint to better serve our customers in a more sustainable way."

 Nexgen Packaging, LLC is a global provider of packaging for the retail, apparel and footwear industries.
 The company offers a broad portfolio of products with a focus on sustainable solutions that are measurable and deployable.
 The company is focused on simplifying everything from the creative process to order execution, utilizing data analytics to increase supply chain efficiency and enhance customer success.
-Nexgen has invested heavily in regional expansion and currently has XX manufacturing facilities globally with headquarters in Hong Kong, Chicago, and Madrid.
+Nexgen has invested heavily in regional expansion and currently has 17 manufacturing facilities globally with headquarters in Hong Kong, Chicago, and Madrid.

 CONTACT INFORMATION: